subhk/VortexBiGlobal_stability/README.md

-BiGlobal stability analsysis of an antictclonic vortex
+BiGlobal stability analsysis of an anticyclonic vortex